-\end{small} In $({\pro_{UE}})$, (\ref{pro:Aa}) represents the energy causality constraints. (\ref{pro:Ab}) and (\ref{pro:Ac}) are the IRS amplifying power constraints for DL WET and UL WIT, respectively. (\ref{pro:Ad}) is the total time constraints. (\ref{pro:Ae}) are non-negativity constraints. (\ref{pro:Af}) are the amplitude constraints of the active REs.
-It can be seen that, by employing active IRS, the amplitude and PS of the reflecting coefficient vectors $\bv_0$ and $\vset$ need to be optimized in the meantime, and they are coupled with $\tau_0,\{\tau_k\}$ and $\pset$ in the objective as well as the constraint (\ref{pro:Aa}) and (\ref{pro:Ac}).
-Therefore, problem (\ref{pro:A}) is a challenging non-convex optimization problem and difficult to solve optimally in general.
+\end{small} In $({\pro_{UE}})$, (\ref{pro:Aa}) represents the energy causality constraints. (\ref{pro:Ab}) and (\ref{pro:Ac}) are the IRS amplifying power constraints for DL WET and UL WIT, respectively. (\ref{pro:Ad}) is the total time constraint. (\ref{pro:Ae}) are the non-negativity constraints. (\ref{pro:Af}) are the amplitude constraints of the active REs.
+It can be seen that, by employing the active IRS, the amplitude and PS of the reflecting coefficient vectors $\bv_0$ and $\vset$ need to be optimized together, which are closely coupled with $\tau_0,\{\tau_k\}$ and $\pset$ in the objective as well as in the constraint (\ref{pro:Aa}) and (\ref{pro:Ac}).
+Therefore, problem (\ref{pro:A}) is a challenging non-convex optimization problem and difficult to be solved optimally in general.

-2) For UL-adaptive IRS beamforming case, all the devices share the common IRS coefficient vector in UL WIT, i.e., $\bv_1 = \cdots =\bv_K$.
-The corresponding problem can be formulated similarly to $(\pro_{UE})$, which is given by \begin{small}
+{\begin{spacing}{1.05} 2) For UL-adaptive IRS beamforming case, all the devices share the common IRS coefficient vector in UL WIT, i.e., $\bv_1 = \cdots =\bv_K$.
+The corresponding problem can be formulated similarly to $(\pro_{UE})$, which is given by \end{spacing}} \begin{small}

 \end{small}